-Using undersized pans could expose a portion of the heating element to direct contact.
-This may result in the ignition of clothing.
+The use of undersized pans could expose a portion of the heating element to direct contact and may result in ignition of clothing.

 DO NOT use large pots & pans, broiler pans, griddles, etc., that cover more than one range top burner at a time.
 This will create excessive heat that may cause melting, sooting, or discoloration.